 Recently, I was informed that non-ionic dyes (pH neutral) have become available, which are soluble in water.
 This eliminates the need for adding acetic acid.
 However, I assume that another kind of acid will take over the task of improving the ink absorption into the paper.

-… or glycerine I added for the purpose of effecting the drying characteristic of ink.
+… or glycerine I added to effect the drying characteristic of ink.
 And as I will elaborate in the chapter about the feed, the flow of the ink is mainly determined by the design of the feed and its physical properties and the physical characteristics of the ink but less its viscosity.
 More about that, later.

 … reduce the surface tension of fluids, and it is believed it is used in ink to increase its flow, and no doubt it would do that.
 I invite you to a test but use a fountain pen that you can miss.
 Just add the smallest amount of detergent (one grain of washing powder to a cartridge) into your ink.
 It will end in a disaster, and your fountain pen may never work again.

-The wettability of fountain pen components carrying ink is critical, though it is achieved by other means, which I will describe in the chapter of the feed.
+The wettability of fountain pen components carrying ink is critical, though it is achieved by other means, which I will describe in the chapter on Feeds made of Plastic.

 … or other mild fungicides prevent mould from growing in ink.
 Therefore don’t drink ink; you could experience minor effects of poisoning (after about ten litres) and staining of your teeth.